wullewutz/plotty/README.md

 ## creating own themes

-Creating own themes is easy as well: Just dublicate one of the `theme.json` files within the `/themes` folder and change the RGB values to your wishes.
+Creating own themes is easy as well: Just duplicate one of the `theme.json` files within the `/themes` folder and change the RGB values to your wishes.
 Then add the name of the new theme to the `config.json` like this (just add the name of the theme without the .json extension):